mingfang/terraform-provider-k8s/docs/resources/policy_v1beta1_pod_security_policy.md

 ######  TypeList

-AllowedProcMountTypes is a whitelist of allowed ProcMountTypes.
+AllowedProcMountTypes is an allowlist of allowed ProcMountTypes.
 Empty or nil indicates that only the DefaultProcMountType may be used.
 This requires the ProcMountType feature flag to be enabled.
 #### allowed_unsafe_sysctls

 ######  TypeList

 allowedUnsafeSysctls is a list of explicitly allowed unsafe sysctls, defaults to none.
 Each entry is either a plain sysctl name or ends in "*" in which case it is considered as a prefix of allowed sysctls.
 Single * means all unsafe sysctls are allowed.
-Kubelet has to whitelist all allowed unsafe sysctls explicitly to avoid rejection.
+Kubelet has to allowlist all allowed unsafe sysctls explicitly to avoid rejection.

 Examples: e.g. "foo/*" allows "foo/bar", "foo/baz", etc. e.g. "foo.*" allows "foo.bar", "foo.baz", etc.
 #### default_add_capabilities